 Which credit cards offer Marriott free night awards?

-There are three Marriott credit cards that offer anniversary free night certificates:
+There are three Marriott credit cards that offer anniversary free night certificates with no spending requirement:

 - The $95 annual fee Marriott Bonvoy Boundless® Credit Card (review) offers an anniversary free night certificate valid at a property costing up to 35,000 Bonvoy points per night